libreim/blog/_posts/2015-07-27-an-indepth-look-at-ruby.md

 ~~~

 Well that was easy.
 But still, a couple of things are happening here.
 First, we
-are calling the `each` method for `arr` (suppose this is an array, for example)
+are calling the `each` method for `collection` (suppose this is an array, for example)
-which accepts no parameters (so we could have written `arr.each() do...`).
+which accepts no parameters (so we could have written `.each() do...`).
-Then, we are specifying a *block* between `do` and `end`, this is a piece of
+Then, we are specifying a *block* between `do` and `end`; this is a piece of
 code received by the method, who can call it on demand (more on that later).
 The block does however receive one parameter, indicated between vertical bars
 `|item|`.
 Each time the block is run, `item` will contain a different element
-of the `arr` collection.
+of the collection.

 This method is nonetheless a very special one, since a whole module of code
 can be incorporated to any class that implements it.
 This new module is the
 Enumerable mixin[^ruby-enumerable].
 A mixin is a piece of code that adds
 functionality but isn\'t autonomous on its own.
 Enumerable incorporates several
-methods that take advantage of the `each` method to be able to find elements
+methods that take advantage of the `each` method to be able to retrieve elements
-and look for elements with certain properties, map functions to all items,
+and look for items with certain properties, map functions to all of them,
 accumulate elements using an operator, etc.

 In the following subsections we will take a look at the main purposes these